-- 1. The Russian Criminal Code does not contain any provisions that would allow to take into account a person's previous conviction in a foreign state and to consider this circumstance in determining whether the offence is a repeated one.
-Instead, Article 18 of the Criminal Code establishes that "[a] final decision of a foreign court is not to be taken into account when establishing the gravity of punishment for repeated offences and is not considered an aggravating circumstance when passing a sentence".
+- 1. The Russian Criminal Code does not contain any provisions that would obligate the court to take into account a person's previous conviction in a foreign state and to consider this circumstance in determining whether the offence is a repeated one..
 However, according to Article 60(3) of the Criminal Code, when imposing a punishment, the "personality of the convict" shall be considered alongside with the nature and degree of public danger of the crime.
 Hereunder, the fact of a person being convicted abroad can be taken into account by a court when passing the sentence. - 2.
-By virtue of the provisions of the Minsk Convention (22 January 1993) of the Member States of the Commonwealth of Independent States, as signed by the Russian Federation, the judges may take into account he guilty person's previous conviction as an aggravating circumstance.
-Such is however not directly included in legislation.
-Instead, the Criminal Code in Article 63 provides that the presence of an outstanding conviction if a person is convicted in a foreign state is not an aggravating circumstance. - 3.
+By virtue of the provisions of the Minsk Convention (22 January 1993) of the Member States of the Commonwealth of Independent States, as signed by the Russian Federation, the judges may take into account the guilty person's previous conviction as an aggravating circumstance.
+Such is however not directly included in legislation. - 3.
 No case examples concerning the matter have been provided.